 A look at new Biden administration sanctions against Russia

-The Biden administration on Thursday rolled out a sweeping set of sanctions on Russia over its election interference, hacking efforts and other malign activity.
+The Biden administration on Thursday rolled out a sweeping set of sanctions on Russia over its election interference, hacking campaigns and other malign activity.
 A look at those sanctions:

 ELECTION-RELATED SANCTIONS